rafaelschlatter/strava-heatmap/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## About
-A flask web app that contains a heatmap from GSP data from my Strava activities.
-The app is deployed once a day to keep the map up to date.
+A Flask web app that contains a heatmap from GSP data from my Strava activities.

+The app runs as a Docker container on Azure app service.
+The map is updated by the Azure pipeline, which runs a Python script that queries the Strava API to get coordinates from my activities and creates a map in HTML format.
+This file and the rest of the code are used to build & push an image to Docker Hub.
+The image is continuously deployed to the app service.

 <img src="app/static/screenshot.png" alt="Screenshot" style="box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"/>